Beryl Shipley: Retirement and death

-After this, he retired from coaching and became involved in the oil distribution business.
+After this, he retired from coaching (with Bill Musselman taking on the vacant head coaching role for the later rebranded San Diego Sails) and became involved in the oil distribution business.
 In his later years, Shipley admitted to violating NCAA rules, but claimed he did so for "humanitarian reasons."
 In an interview with Sports Illustrated in 2011, he mentioned that one of his players came to school with only one set of clothes and no sheets for his bed.
 The player was too poor to buy them, so Shipley felt compelled to buy some for him out of his own pocket.
 However, he denied knowing about the academic fraud, and fought for years to clear his name to no avail.
 He was largely ostracized by Southwestern Louisiana/Louisiana-Lafayette for many years; school officials took the line that as the head coach, he should have had more control over the program.

 Shipley suffered two heart attacks in the 1980s and later had surgery to repair an aortic aneurysm.
 He was diagnosed with lung cancer in 2010 which eventually spread into his brain.
 Louisiana-Lafayette held a reunion of the 1972 and 1973 teams in January 2011, but by then Shipley was too sick to attend.
-Shipley died on April 15, 2011 at the age of 84.
+Shipley died on April 15, 2011, at the age of 84.

+Head coaching record

+^a b c d e f g Southwestern Louisiana vacated all tournament appearances and some victories due to the illegal recruiting scandal.
+In addition, they vacated 6 games from the 1971–72 & 1972–73 seasons, making their record officially 23–3 in both seasons.